New CBD Decree Threatens the Cannabis Light Sector

 🙏 Join us in this fight 🙏

-We invite the institutions to dialogue, but we must also prepare to defend ourselves.
+We invite institutions to dialogue, but we must also prepare to defend ourselves.
 Together, we can challenge these regulatory ambiguities and ensure that consumers have access to safe and affordable CBD products from Italy.

 Your support will allow us to take legal action, present scientific studies and promote responsible trade within the Italian hemp supply chain.